 Download clinical application information and deadlines - Admission Criteria and Essential Qualifications (pdf).

 Download HARRISBURG CAMPUS TEAS prep academic coaching flyer (pdf)

-Dowload LANCASTER CAMPUS TEAS Prep Workshops See the fliier for workshop dates.
-Join a workshop to…
+Download LANCASTER CAMPUS TEAS Prep Workshops (pdf) See the flyer for workshop dates.

 - Review ATI TEAS test sections

 - types of questions in each section

 Get answers to all your nursing questions and hear about the following.
 Sessions tend to last about 2 hours - one hour presentation followed by a question/answer period.

 |Friday, October 11||1 pm||Main 222||RSVP to Patsy Lavinia - firstname.lastname@example.org - be sure to include your name, HACCID and the date and time you wish to attend.|

 |RSVP to Aziza Kasmi - email@example.com - be sure to include your name, HACCID, email, phone number and the date and time you wish to attend.|